Assessing Vision-Language Models for Perception in Autonomous Underwater Robotic Software: Results and Analysis

-For both individual and aggregated datasets, \lava is the most confident and certain model, yet it remains the least well-calibrated, suggesting that it is overconfident.
-Instead, \blip is generally the least confident and relatively more uncertain, with a few exceptions: for DG in \seaclear, \deepseek is slightly more uncertain than \blip; for MSP in \seaclear, \blip ties with \qwen; and for MSP and DG in the aggregated dataset, \blip ties with \deepseek.
+For both individual and aggregated datasets, \lava is the most confident and certain model, yet it is the least well-calibrated, suggesting that it is overconfident.
+Instead, \blip is generally the least confident and relatively more uncertain than the rest of the VLMs, with a few exceptions: for DG in \seaclear where \deepseek is slightly more uncertain than \blip; for MSP in \seaclear, \blip ties with \qwen; and for MSP and DG in the aggregated dataset, \blip ties with \deepseek.
 However, even in these cases where \blip is the least confident and most uncertain, the differences compared to \lava (i.e., the most confident and certain) are not large.
 Consistently, \blip is the best-calibrated model.
 These results suggest that \blip is cautious in its classifications and its probability estimates are reliable, making it suitable for critical applications.